kausaratg/Class-Information-System/README.md

 <ul>
 <li>Signin: Allows only the Course rep to signin to be able to post information. </li>
 <li>Group: Allows each member of the Department to know their group.</li>
-<li>Information: Allows the student to see important information concerning the Department.</li>
+<li>Information: Allows the student to see important information concerning the Department and allows them to comment on each post.</li>
 <li>Timetable: Allows student to download the timetable as a pdf file.</li>
 </ul>